STEP UP AND STEP DOWN PATTERNS ON A HAIR MINERAL TEST

 1. A slow oxidation rate.

 2. A double high ratio pattern.
-This means the sodium/potassium ratio is above about 4 or 5 and the calcium/magnesium ratio is greater than about 9.5.
+This means the sodium/potassium ratio is above about 5 and the calcium/magnesium ratio is greater than about 9.5.

 3. Visually, the chart must look like steps going down to the right.